mastodon/documentation/content/en/methods/accounts.md

 ##### Path parameters

-:picture
+:image
 : {{<required>}} String.
-The type of picture to be deleted.
+The type of image to be deleted.
 Valid options are `avatar` and `header`.

 #### Response

 ##### 200: OK

-The picture was successfully deleted from the user's profile.
-If there were no picture associated with the profile, the response will still indicate a successful deletion.
+The image was successfully deleted from the user's profile.
+If there were no image associated with the profile, the response will still indicate a successful deletion.

 ```json
 {